GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/taggers.md

 Skaffold supports multiple taggers or tag policies for tagging images:

- + the `gitCommit` tagger uses git commits/references to tag images.
+ + the `gitCommit` tagger uses git commits/references.
- + the `sha256` tagger uses `latest` to tag images.
+ + the `inputDigest` tagger uses a digest of the artifact source files.
- + the `envTemplate` tagger uses environment variables to tag images.
+ + the `envTemplate` tagger uses environment variables.
  + the `datetime` tagger uses current date and time, with a configurable pattern.
  + the `customTemplate` tagger uses a combination of the existing taggers as components in a template.
+ + the `sha256` tagger uses `latest`.

 The default tagger, if none is specified in the `skaffold.yaml`, is the `gitCommit` tagger.

+The tags can be overridden with a fixed tag with the `--tag` option on the command-line.

 ### Configuration